unyt-org/datex-tractor/README.md

 # Todo extractor
----
 Early sketch of a tool for automatic creation of todo lists from source code via github actions.

-## Usage
----
-Create and change into the `/.github/workflows/` directory of your projects root first, then clone the repo.

 ### Workflows.yml
----
 Create a file like `run-main.yml` and paste the following contents to it
 ```yml
 name: run-main-inside-todo-script